 aTorrent is another one available on the Google app store for Android devices.

-TorrDroid is designed for Android and was updated March 2018.
+TorrDroid is designed for Android and was updated in 2018.

 Whilst many of its users complain that it uses a lot of mobile data to download movies and games, files with strong seeder-to-leecher ratios will work far better.
 The program will save to your phone’s memory card and so take up less storage space.